Even a few years ago, public transit was largely overlooked in many U.S. cities.

 Denver is a case in point.
 Over the last few decades, rampant suburban sprawl in and around the Mile High City made it a poster-child for American car culture, with millions of drivers crawling along multi-lane highways to get to and from work each day.
 But recent major investments in the area’s public transit system have given drivers a convenient, new way to commute—and that’s had a profound influence on the office market, too.
 Rents are rising, and vacancy is falling.

 This change can be seen in other traditionally car cultures across the U.S., too, from Los Angeles to South Florida, where recent public transportation developments have also equated to higher rental rates.
-In these and other transit-equipped cities, submarkets are leading the pack, commanding 79.5 percent higher rents than their non-accessible counterparts.
+In these and other transit-equipped cities, submarkets are leading the pack, commanding 79.5 percent higher rents in 2017 than their non-accessible counterparts.

 “Cities with strong public transportation currently comprise roughly one third of the nation’s office stock, and based on today’s workforce preferences, we expect to see a continued increase in transaction velocity and asset values in these enclaves,” says Scott Homa, Director of U.S. Office Research, JLL.